vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 validation.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Retain miscellaneous assets only where binding uses them

+Remove the unused miscellaneous-asset list from BoundCollection.
+Selected miscellaneous assets are still resolved, validated, and exposed to the format binder, and the retained snapshot keeps their payloads alive.
+Exporters need only the resulting bound instruments and sequence runtime, so they no longer receive a second, unused view of the binding inputs.

+The existing typed-miscellaneous-asset binder test verifies that its selected payload is available during binding.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,